Health Insurance Rate Review in the District

 Help with insurance costs

 DC Health Link is an online marketplace created for individuals, families, and small business owners in the District of Columbia to shop, compare, and select health insurance that meets their health needs and budgets.
-Enrollment will begin Nov.
-15 with coverage beginning Jan.
-1, 2015.
+For plan year 2016, enrollment will begin Nov.
+1 with coverage beginning Jan.
+1, 2016.
 DC residents and small business owners will be able to come to DC Health Link to apply for coverage, find out if they are eligible for help to lower the cost of their insurance, compare options, and enroll in the plan of their choice.
 For more information on DC Health Link visit dchealthlink.com or call (855) 532-5465.